-"Geology is the science which investigates the successive changes that have taken place in the organic and inorganic kingdoms of nature." - Charles Lyell last stalagmite where the railing begins, you will notice an elongated bump on the ceiling of the cave.
-This is the remnant of an ancient sea creature called a giant cephalopod.
-A cephalopod is a squid-like marine animal that lived in the Ordovician Sea, an ancient body of water that once covered this area long ago.
+Cave of the Mounds is home to dozens of fossils, but here is the largest one at about 6 feet or almost 2 meters in length.
+If you look directly above the last stalagmite where the railing begins, you will notice an elongated bump on the ceiling of the cave.
+This is the shell of an ancient sea creature called a giant cephalopod.
+A cephalopod is a squid-like marine animal that lived in the Ordovician sea, an ancient body of water that once covered this area long ago.